danieledep/REW-P5/README.md

 - [ ] make controls work well on mobile
 - [ ] fix bouncing direction from the walls by using polar coordinates
 - [ ] when intersecting tape update tape also for wheel n-1 and n+1
-- [ ] fix performance issues when there are lots of wheels
+- [ ] fix performance issues when there are lots of wheels, compare with [this algorithm](https://github.com/davidfig/intersects/blob/master/line-circle.js)

 ![screenshot](https://github.com/danieledep/REW_P5/blob/master/assets/Screenshot-10-11-2021.png)